Advisers network

 Timothy Massad

-Timothy Massad is research fellow at the Kennedy School of Government at Harvard University, adjunct professor of law at Georgetown University Law Center, nonresident scholar at the Brookings Institution and consultant on financial regulatory and fintech issues.
+Timothy Massad is research fellow at the Kennedy School of Government at Harvard University, adjunct professor of law at Georgetown University Law Center, non-resident scholar at the Brookings Institution and consultant on financial regulatory and fintech issues.
 Massad served as chairman of the US Commodity Futures Trading Commission from 2014-17.
-Previously, he served as the assistant secretary for financial stability at the US Treasury, where he oversaw the troubled asset relief programme.
-Prior to his government service, Massad was a partner at Cravath, Swaine & Moore, a law firm.
-He managed the firm’s Hong Kong office from 1999-2002 and represented governments and corporations on transactions in China and throughout Asia.
-Massad was also one of a small group of lawyers who drafted the original International Swaps and Derivatives Association master agreements for swaps.
+Previously, he was assistant secretary for financial stability at the US Treasury, and partner at Cravath, Swaine & Moore, where he managed the law firm’s Hong Kong office from 1999-2002.

 Sheila M’Mbijjewe

-Sheila M’Mbijjewe is deputy governor of the Central Bank of Kenya.
+Sheila M’Mbijjewe was deputy governor of the Central Bank of Kenya from 2015-23.
 In her accounting and audit career, she was the first female executive director of a publicly quoted Kenyan commercial bank.
 She has been a board member at the Capital Markets Authority, Nairobi Stock Exchange, Old Mutual Insurance Company Kenya, Financial Reporting Centre of Kenya, Pricewaterhouse Kenya and Deloitte Touche Kenya.
 She was a founding member of Kenya’s monetary policy committee and crime and anti-money laundering act advisory committee.

 Kingsley Moghalu